mesosphere/marathon/docs/docs/error-codes.md

 # Error Codes

 Marathon follows the [Let-it-crash](https://www.reactivedesignpatterns.com/patterns/let-it-crash.html) pattern.
-Instead of trying to fix an illegal state it will stop itself to be restarted by its supervisor.
+Instead of trying to fix an illegal state it will stop itself so that it can be restarted by its supervisor.
 The following exit codes should help you figure out why the Marathon process stopped.

 | Exit Code | Reason |